Everett Smelter cleanup

 We are cleaning up lead and arsenic contamination left behind by the Everett Smelter, in residential and industrial areas of Northeast Everett.
 We are also encouraging property owners and residents near the former smelter to enroll in our free soil sampling program to see if they qualify for soil replacement.

-The Everett Smelter was operated by Asarco from 1894–1912, but the contamination wasn't discovered until 1990.
+Asarco operated the Everett Smelter from 1894–1912, but contamination wasn't discovered until 1990.
 Smelter operations left high levels of arsenic and lead on the former smelter property.
 Contaminated particles from the smokestacks settled over a 1.1 square mile area.

 We're more than halfway done

-We've completed cleanup work on more than half of the approximately 700 homes in the uplands area and at American Legion Memorial Park.
-We have sampled for contamination at all the properties that requested it.
-For details, see our cleanup progress page.
+We've completed cleanup work on more than half of the roughly 700 homes in the uplands area and at American Legion Memorial Park.
+We've sampled for contamination at all the properties that requested it.
+Read more details about cleanup progress.